hotmeshio/samples-javascript/README.md

 <img src="./img/operational_data_layer.png" alt="A Tangled Microservices Network with 3 valuable functions buried within" style="max-width:100%;width:600px;">

-Pluck creates an *ad hoc*, Redis-backed network of functions (an "operational data layer").
+MeshData creates an *ad hoc*, Redis-backed network of functions (an "operational data layer").
 It's a simple, yet powerful, way to expose and unify your most important functions into a single mesh.

 *Any service with access to Redis can join in the network, bypassing the legacy clutter.*